shimming-toolbox/shimming-toolbox/docs/source/2_getting_started/1_installation.rst

 Installation
 ============

-We recommend that shimming-toolbox-py be used with `Miniconda <https://conda.io/docs/glossary.html#miniconda-glossary>`__, a lightweight version of the `Anaconda distribution <https://www.anaconda.com/distribution/>`__.
+We recommend that shimming-toolbox be used with `Miniconda <https://conda.io/docs/glossary.html#miniconda-glossary>`__, a lightweight version of the `Anaconda distribution <https://www.anaconda.com/distribution/>`__.
 Miniconda is typically used to create virtual Python environments, which provides a separation of installation dependencies between different Python projects.
-Although it is possible to install shimming-toolbox-py without Miniconda or virtual environments, we only provide instructions for this recommended installation setup.
+Although it is possible to install shimming-toolbox without Miniconda or virtual environments, we only provide instructions for this recommended installation setup.